-Campsites are often close together and the walls of your trailer are not a barrier against loud noises, which may disturb your neighbors.
+Campsites are often close together and the walls of your camper are not a barrier against loud noises, which may disturb your neighbors.
+Follow the posted rules of the campsite.
 Open fires may not be permitted.
-If you can build a campfire, clear the area of flammable materials; never leave a campfire unattended and always make certain the embers are completely extinguished.
+If you can build a campfire, clear the area of flammable materials; never leave a campfire and make certain the embers are completely extinguished.